Chalbury

 Chalbury is a village in the English county of Dorset.
-It lies on the southern edge of Cranborne Chase within the East Dorset administrative district of the county, four miles north of Wimborne Minster and four miles west of Verwood.
+It lies on the southern edge of Cranborne Chase within the Dorset unitary authority area of the county, four miles north of Wimborne Minster and four miles west of Verwood.
 The village is sited on Chalbury Hill, the view from which has been described as "one of the most fascinating in the county".
 The Dorset broadcaster Ralph Wightman wrote of the hill and its view: